-The Beading Tool comes with a double-ended 1/8" and 1/4" router blade and seven double-ended blades with 14 different profiles for beading, reeding, and fluting.
+The Beading Tool comes with seven double-ended blades for a total of 14 different profiles for beading, reeding, and fluting.
 Also included is a double-ended blade blank that can be worked with files to make your own shapes, which makes quick work of reproducing small pieces of molding for repair or restoration.

 Blades are 5/8" wide x .060" thick and made from hardened, A2 Tool Steel.
 Will also fit the antique Stanley No. 66.

 View our YouTube video "Beading Tool: Setup, Use and Sharpening" here:

 Click here to download a PDF copy of the instructions for this tool.

 Although the modern electric router is a universal and useful tool, many woodworkers will find the Beading Tool handy and fun to use for making a wide variety of decorative moldings, beading, reeding, and fluting with a minimum of fuss.

 The blades will fit antique Stanleys as well, for those who have or acquire one without blades.

 The set of blades consists of 7 double-ended blades with a total of 14 shapes, plus a double-ended Blade Blank.
 The blades are made of A2 tool steel hardened to Rockwell 60-62.
 Each blade is designed to work as a scraping blade — generally while pulling the tool, though at times pushing will seem most comfortable — to remove a small shaving per stroke.
 In some cases, the larger shapes will work best if you lower them in the clamp as the work progresses for maximum rigidity.